Broken-Kaddu/symbiot2024/README.md

-Certainly!
-Here's the revised description with Arduino and a passive buzzer included in the components:

 ### Components:

 1. **OpenCV**: OpenCV is a popular computer vision library used for various image and video processing tasks.
 It provides functions for image/video capture, processing, and analysis.